ditekshen/detection/README.md

 ## Supported Rules

-Currently, Snort, Yara and ClamAV rules are supported.
+Currently, Snort 3, Yara and ClamAV rules are supported.
 Additional singatures and formats are work in progress.

 ## Scripts